Really easily accessible: The arrival in the Olympiaregion

 If you like to travel individually and want to take advantage of the good accessibility, you are on the right track with your car.
 Especially on heavily frequented travel weekends or when a large number of vacationers have one and the same destination in the south in mind, a stop in the Olympiaregion Seefeld is worthwhile.
 The region has as many beautiful places to offer as the more southern holiday destinations, but there, traffic jams and long journeys are part of the daily program.
 Those who want to avoid exactly this heavy travel traffic, roadblocks and traffic controls should spend their next holiday in the Olympiaregion Seefeld.
 Enjoy relaxing power places full of peace, tranquility and an easy arrival here in our region!

-… We wish you a good journey and a pleasant arrival in our region!
+… We are looking forward to welcoming you back soon!
+We wish you a good trip and a pleasant journey to our region!

 Fotos: Stefan Hagenlocher, Laura Zobernig, Tessa Mellinger